SamBall999/Depth-Networks-In-Unstructured-Scenes/Evaluation Pipeline/Data Processing/Lidar/README.md

 ## Transforming Lidar Data
 The LiDAR data for the FieldSafe dataset was recorded using a Velodyne HDL-32E lidar scanner and recorded as velodyne msgs/VelodyneScan ROS messages.
 This message format contains only the raw UDP packet data and consequently requires significant processing to bring structure to the data.
-A ROS nodelet from the velodyne pointcloud package was used to convert from raw Velodyne packets to PointCloud2 format.

 ### Processing Raw Velodyne Data
-The first stage of the investigation details the development of a comprehensive evaluation pipeline designed to evaluate each depth network from a qualitative and quantitative perspective.
-Each depth network was evaluated on both the structured environment KITTI dataset and unstructured environment FieldSafe and ACFR datasets.
+A ROS nodelet from the velodyne_pointcloud package was used to convert from raw Velodyne packets to PointCloud2 format.

 <img src="nodelet.png" alt="ROS nodelet structure to convert Velodyne scan data to PointCloud2 messages." width="700"/>

 ### Extracting PointCloud messages to PCD files
-The second stage explores network behaviour and underlying depth network mechanisms in order to determine the challenges specific to unstructured environments and the network features more suited to these challenges.
-The results were interpreted through a saliency, statistical and comparative analysis.
+The PointCloud2 messages were then converted to Point Cloud Data (PCD) format using the pcl_ros package.

 <img src="fieldsafe_pointcloud.png" alt="Extracted point cloud from the Velodyne HDL-32E lidar scanner on the FieldSAFE platform." width="450"/>

 ### Projecting to Camera View
-The final phase of the investigation includes an exploration into the possibility of using transfer learning to adapt existing networks from the structured to unstructured domain.
-Transfer learning was applied by finetuning specific layers of the depth network.
+The final step in the lidar processing pipeline was to project the 3D lidar point cloud onto the relevant camera view.

 <img src="projected_lidar_final.png" alt="Projected lidar points onto left stereo image." width="550"/>